Tricia Firmaniuk, my fabulous Virtual Design Assistant, wrote this great post about kitchens. Let me know what you think!

 First, let’s talk about the use of pink beige walls.
 Wha??
 It would make sense if you were working with a bossy pink beige travertine tile for example, but why introduce pink beige here at all?
 Maybe the adjoining room dictates pink beige, in which case the kitchen should never have been gray.

-What I see at play here are several of the mistakes that we see frequently leading homeowners astray when they tackle DIY renovations:
+What I see at play here are several of the common kitchen mistakes that we see frequently leading homeowners astray when they tackle DIY renovations:

 This is a big one.
 We hear this concern often from our eDesign clients, so let’s get into it.

 It’s likely that the wall colour choice is an attempt to “warm up” a white and gray kitchen.
 This is one of the perils of thinking of colours in terms of absolute “warm” and “cool”, rather than in terms of distinct undertones.

 If you look at this kitchen through the lens of Understanding Undertones, you can easily see that the pink beige walls don’t relate at all.

 First, if you’re installing a wood floor (NOT a blotchy wood look tile like they have here), your kitchen will have plenty of WARMTH with a wood floor.
 White and wood is a magically balanced combination, white is crisp, bright and airy and wood is warm, patterned and grounded and best of all mostly NEUTRAL.